 Access roles, rules, permissions, and groups are configurable in the BCDS administration module.
 The solution has granular capabilities to define roles, permissions, groups, and rules.
 These capabilities are restricted to selected administrators only.

+The ER diagram below depicts what will be used to support the role based access control (RBAC) capabilities required by BCDS application platform.
+It provides the flexibility to define security (user access) from screen level of the application of application widget level that enables a “fine grain access” to the platform features.